NC State Extension Publications

 Skip to Exterior Cleaning

 Thoroughly wash or clean the exterior of the equipment.
 It is important to remove as much dirt and debris from the equipment as possible.
 Dirt clinging to equipment holds moisture and promotes corrosion.
 If the floodwater was contaminated with waste material, you may want to use a disinfectant to help clean the equipment.
-Bacteria or other pathogens will not harm equipment but workers may be exposed to harmful bacteria while performing repairs.
+Bacteria or other pathogens will not harm equipment but workers may be exposed to harmful bacteria or pathogens while performing repairs.

 Interior Inspection